tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TSC2-Intro.rst

 Download the notebook
 =====================

-If you would like to download a copy of this notebook you can do so
+If you would like to download a copy of this notebook you can do so by clicking the link below

 .. raw:: html

    <p><a class="reference download internal" href="https://tessgi.github.io/TessGiWebsite/docs/tutorials/TSC2-Intro.ipynb">
    <tt class="xref download docutils literal">
-   HERE
+   DOWNLOAD
    </tt></a><p>